 Full TitleA Phase I/II Study of Binimetinib with Encorafenib in Patients with non-V600 Activating BRAF Mutant Advanced Malignancies

 The purpose of this study is to evaluate the safety and effectiveness of treatment combining binimetinib and encorafenib in patients with advanced cancers that contain a BRAF gene mutation other than at the V600 site.
-Encorafenib and binimetinib are already used to treat melanoma with BRAF V600E mutations.
+Encorafenib and binimetinib are already used to treat melanoma with BRAF V600E mutations, and encorafenib is also used to treat some colorectal cancers.

 BRAF sends signals inside cells that direct cells to grow, and mutations in BRAF can trigger abnormal, uncontrolled tumor growth.
 Each of the study drugs blocks different proteins involved in tumor growth: encorafenib blocks mutated BRAF, while binimetinib targets a protein called MEK that is activated by BRAF.
 In this study, researchers are assessing higher doses of binimetinib than are currently used in combination with encorafenib against melanoma.